 - Maintain your irrigation system to make sure it’s working efficiently, distributing evenly over the lawn, and not over-spraying onto paved areas.

-Indoor and outdoor water saving tips are simple, and easy to practice in our daily lives.
-But the collective impact they can make on protecting our planet’s dwindling water resources to sustain life as we know it for future generations is tremendous.
+Indoor and outdoor water saving tips are simple, and easy to practice in our daily lives — but the collective impact they can make on protecting our planet’s dwindling water resources is tremendous.